 Definition

-Electrocardiogram interpretation is not a mere review of the ECG, but rather a report on the patient and the comparative and relevant clinical data and findings revealed by the ECG.
+ECG interpretation isn’t a mere review of the ECG, but rather a report on the patient and the comparative and relevant clinical data and findings revealed by the ECG.
 It may include measurement of all intervals and axis, rhythm and heart rate, interpretation of the tracing by the physician, summary of condition, etc.

 Interpretation of computer-generated reports